tyayers/hipster-apim-demo/README.md

-# Hipster API Demo
+# Mini-Hipster API Demo

 This is a fork of the original Hipster APIM demo with the following changes:

-- Simplified microservices, reduced to 4 to reduce deployment footprint
+- Simplified microservices, reduced to 4 to reduce deployment footprint, rewritten in nodejs for simplification
 - Removed gRPC communication, replaced with HTTP
 - Replaced the manually installed Istio with the GKE Add-On Istio (in beta)
 - Removed Jaeger logging, replaced with Stackdriver